parkpliant/api-integration/citations/README.md

 ### About Images
 Our system expects the image URLs to be internet accessible without authentication.
 If the URLs you submit are short-lived or use temporary access tokens, you can add `?storeImages=true` on the endpoint URL.
 This will cause our service to immediacy download the images and store them in our cloud storage.
 We also accept [Data URLs](https://developer.mozilla.org/en-US/docs/web/http/basics_of_http/data_urls), for images under 500KB, containing the entire image file.

+### About Schedules
+Schedules are an optional feature that can be used if you offer discounts for early payment, that expire after a period of time.
+If you use the schedule feature, then both the `asOf` and `totalDue` are required for each entry.
+There is no practical limit for the number of schedule entires supported for a Citation.
+Scheduels are applied within an hour of the `asOf` time by our system.
+Schedule entries may increase or reduce the amount due.
+Any call to *Status*, with a new `amountDue`, will override the amount set by the latest applied schedule, but will not prevent future schedules from being applied.

+You may supply a schedule entry for the issued date/time of the Citation with the initial amount due, or omit this an send only future changes.
+Regardless, the `amountDue` on the Citation must be the currect amout due (with any early pay discounts) as of the time the Citation is sent to us.